Keyword cannibalization is an SEO concept people don’t often think about. Some SEO specialists claim it doesn’t exist.

 Use the “site:[domain] keyword” search operator straight on Google to find a list of pages that are deemed relevant and optimized for a specific keyword.

-If you believe you are suffering from cannibalization, analyze the intent of these pages and roll out fixes where necessary to ensure that only a single page is targeting a specific intent.
+If you believe you’re suffering from cannibalization, do a manual analysis check for the intent of these pages.
+If you notice both pages have the same intent, then you can roll out fixes to ensure only a single page is targeting a specific intent.

 How to Fix Keyword Cannibalization on Your Site

-But first things first, you need to understand that there is no ‘one size fits all’ approach to do this and that the path you take to fixing the issues very much depends on the individual circumstances.
+There is no “one size fits all” approach to fixing cannibalization issues.
+The path you take to resolving the problems depends on the individual circumstances.

 Remove and Redirect Cannibalized Pages

-If you find that your site has multiple pages that are targeting the same intent, but that you only need to keep one of these live, the best way to clean up the problems is usually by putting in place 301 redirects.
+If your site has multiple pages targeting the same intent, but you only need to keep one of these live, put some 301 redirects in place.

-Once you have identified the strongest of the pages that are cannibalizing (consider inbound links pointing to the pages, organic visibility across other terms, and historic traffic as signals to help make your decision), simply remove the others and 301 redirect their URLs to the page that is remaining.
+Once you have identified the strongest of the pages cannibalizing—consider inbound links pointing to the pages, organic visibility across other terms, and historic traffic as signals to help make your decision—remove the others and 301 redirect their URLs to the strongest page.

 This is usually the simplest way to fix cannibalization issues.

-Be sure to also update any internal links that pointed to the pages that you remove, but aside from that, you should see the removed URLs drop out of Google’s index over a period of a few weeks.
+Be sure to update any internal links pointing to the pages you remove.
+Aside from that, you should see the removed URLs drop out of Google’s index over the next few weeks.

-But, when this is the case, consider using canonicalization to help you sort the problems out.
+When these are the cases, consider using canonicalization to help you sort out those problems.

-Doing so will mean that you are able to select one page as the primary one, therefore indicating that as the one that should rank on the SERP, as well as ensuring that ranking signals, such as link equity, are attributed to the canonical page.
+Doing this means you can select one page as the primary, which then tells Google this is the one that should rank on the SERP.
+It also ensures that ranking signals, such as link equity, are attributed to the canonical page.

-None of the pages will need to be removed, and they can still all be accessed by users.
+From here, none of the other pages will need to be removed, and they can still all be accessed by users.

-Taking this approach means that all pages can still exist on the site, yet all except one page will be de-indexed — therefore resolving the cannibalization issues.
+With this approach, all pages can still exist on the site.
+But all except one page will be de-indexed, resolving the cannibalization issues.

-That said, canonicalization should be used in preference over noindex given that ranking signals are attributed to the canonical, whereas they otherwise won’t be.
+That said, canonicalization is preferred over noindex, given that ranking signals are attributed to the canonical, whereas noindex otherwise won’t be.

-Don’t make a mistake and combine canonicalization and noindex, given that the two signals are contradictory pieces of information, as stated by John Mueller:
+Pro Tip: Don’t mistake combining canonicalization and noindex as solutions.
+The two signals are contradictory pieces of information, as stated by John Mueller:

 This is also where the guide that you shouldn’t mix noindex & rel=canonical comes from: they’re very contradictory pieces of information for us.
 We’ll generally pick the rel=canonical and use that over the noindex, but any time you rely on interpretation by a computer script, you reduce the weight of your input :) (and SEO is to a large part all about telling computer scripts your preferences).